No Child Should be Homeless

 HOW DOES IT WORK?

-Host Congregations About four to six times a year – for one week at a time Host congregations provide overnight lodging, meals (supper, breakfast, and brown-bag lunch), and hospitality.
+Host Congregations About four to six times a year – for one week at a time Host congregations provide overnight lodging, meals, and hospitality.
 Hosting rotates among the eight to thirteen Host congregations in Family Promise of Roane County, which provide lodging for three to five families (up to…

 Please help us provide compassion, care and hope for our homeless families in Roane County.
 You, your family, your community and your congregation or community organization can help Family Promise in three ways: Money Please consider making a financial contribution to Family Promise of Roane County.
 All donations are tax deductible.
 Family Promise of Roane…

 Support Family Promise Roane of County and get your fresh - beautiful holiday wreath!
 Order early!
 Please use the wreath ordering instructions in this .pdf for important ordering instructions.
 GiftitForward.com

 Family Promise has served several families this past year by providing hotel rooms, food and other basic necessities as well as case management.